 If there are people other than the borrower and his or her spouse living in the home when the borrower dies, they are considered "tenants" and will have to find a way to refinance or repay the loan if they want to continue living there.

-Once you've considered the pros and cons of a reverse mortgage, compare loan offers in minutes with LendingTree's easy online shopping tools.
+Once you've considered the reverse mortgage pros and cons, compare loan offers in minutes with LendingTree's easy online shopping tools.